ministryofjustice/gov_uk_date_fields/README.md

     - **form_hint_text**: The text that is to advise the user how to fill in the form.
 If not specified, the text "For example, 31 3 1980" will be used.

     - **id**: The id to be given to the fieldset.
 If absent, no id will be assigned to the fieldset.
+This setting also affects the id of the hint element: if specified, then the hint element will have the fieldset id appended by '-hint', otherwise it will have the attribute name appeneded by '-hint'.
+The hint-id is referred to by the aria-described-by attribute on the input element.

     - **error_messages**: Error messages to be attached to the field, if not the string in the errors collection of the object.
       This is useful if the error messages are held in a translation file for example - the client should fetch the translations and